amigojapan/web-JavaScript-programmable-scientific-calculator/Readme.md

 1) Good looking graphics.
 2) Proper orientation to buttons and a good caption textboxes.
 3) A super good graphing feature.
-4) Hosting it on a good enough of a system.
-5) fix the bugs if any!
+4) fix the bugs if any!